Do you tutor? Are you a tutoring company? Do you provide tuition?

 What to bring?

-We provide all stationary.
+We provide all stationery.
 And water to drink.
 Students should have a snack before their session starts.

-Each week, students bring in their ELC homework folder which we provide at their first session.
+Each week, students bring in their ELC ‘home folder’ which we provide at their first session.
+We use these to send home materials for students to consolidate or progress their learning between sessions.

 Does ELC give homework?